agamanyuk/messenger-bot-tutorial/README.md

 You can use https://m.me/<PAGE_USERNAME> to have someone start a chat.

+### *Submit to ChatBottle Search Engine*

+Make sure your chatbot is indexed by https://chatbottle.co/ and featured as Bot of the Week.

 ## 💡 What's next?

 You can learn how to get your bot approved for public use [here](https://developers.facebook.com/docs/messenger-platform/app-review).